Information Night for Fall 2026 Extension Master Gardener Volunteer Training!

 If you want to be a volunteer educator, love gardening, and want to protect our environment by sharing what you learn with our community, this class is for you!
 Once certified, EMGs teach the community about our best management practices for urban agriculture and sustainable landscaping.
 EMGs retain their certifications by annually completing 20 volunteer hours and 8 hours of continuing education.

-For more information about training or becoming an EMG, please contact our Volunteer Training Program Coordinator, Leslie Fillmore, by email at LeslieF7@vt.edu.
+For more information about training or becoming an EMG, please contact the Virginia Cooperative Extension Master Gardener Program Coordinator, Claudia Gerwin, by email at cgerwin@vt.edu or phone at 703-228-6423.
+You may also visit us at 3308 S. Stafford Street, Arlington VA 22206.